mariobecerra/computer_science_msc_dissertation/README.md

 Latex code for my computer science master thesis.

-### To compile on the cloud

-Go to https://v2.overleaf.com/read/dscncbsfvjvf and compile.

 ### To compile locally

 Must have `latex` and `biber` installed.
 Follow the following instructions: